inacioricardo/employee_attrition_prediction/README.md

 ## Project Overview

-This project analyzes HR employee attrition data to identify patterns and build predictive models that can help organizations understand and reduce employee turnover.
-The project is structured with modular Python scripts for data processing and machine learning, along with comprehensive Jupyter notebooks for analysis and visualization.
+This project analyses HR employee attrition data to identify patterns and build predictive models that can help organisations understand and reduce employee turnover.
+The project is structured with modular Python scripts for data processing and machine learning, along with comprehensive Jupyter notebooks for analysis and visualisation.

 ## Dataset